Get more home for your money with these tips

 Whether your family is growing or your hobbies are filling up the garage, sometimes a little extra room goes a long way toward improving your life.
 These tips can help you upgrade on space while staying on budget.

-Even if you are unable to go out in the market and look at houses amid COVID-19, now is the perfect time to browse real estate sites to determine where you want to live.
+Now is the perfect time to browse real estate sites to determine where you want to live.
 Many websites will show you the approximate price of homes in a given area.
 You can also use mapping apps to determine how long it would take you to commute to work or go to your favorite places.

 Make a list of must-haves in your next home.
 Think about where, specifically, you need more room.
 And what you’ll need in the next five to 10 years.
 You may find that while you can live without the large upgraded kitchen, the fourth bedroom and laundry room are non-negotiable.